-- When most of the tops have turned brown and fallen over, shallots can be gently loosened from their soil with care to avoid bruising. - Do not trim the leaves, and air dry for 2-3 weeks until tops have completely shriveled, then cut.
+- When temperatures begin to stay warm by early to mid-May, most of the tops will have turned brown and fallen over.
+Shallots can then be gently loosened from their soil with care to avoid bruising. - Do not trim the leaves, and air dry for 2-3 weeks until tops have completely shriveled, then cut.
 Spread the bulbs out in a very airy location to cure for 2-3 months at 45-50 degrees.